 The obvious challenge to fulfilling these expectations is the lack of flat or gently sloping sites for standard park development, and where they exist, they often go to residential development which can easily outbid any public use in a "free market".

 These difficulties call for an effective parkland acquisition strategy, as providing no leisure amenity for a 6,400 population community is simply not an option.
 (Eastern Hillsides Comprehensive Area Plan, p.
 51)

-↑ Map 2 Park Priority Acquisition Areas Map (Figure 3.10 of Downtown Land Use and Development Plan)
+Map 2 Park Priority Acquisition Areas Map (2010)